rackerlabs/support-how-to/content/vmware-services/vmware-server-virt-faq.md

 snapshots take up customer storage and do count toward the required 15% overhead.

+**IMPORTANT** We do not recommend having more snapshots than is necessary.
+Snapshots can consume your resources and cause performance issues.
+Speak to your VMware support team for more information.

 #### How long will it take to provision a VM?

-It depends, but probably greater than a week.
-Deployment times can vary based on the request (rely on other teams), availability of resources or IP addresses, and storage or compute resources (CPU and RAM) and hypervisors.
+Deployment times can vary based on the request, availability of resources or IP addresses, and storage or compute resources (CPU and RAM) and hypervisors.